rkjones4/ShapeMOD/SA_lang/README.md

-# TODO, describe all files in this directory

 Directory that contains all of the ShapeAssembly specific logic that was used for the ShapeMOD experiments.

 None of the logic in this directory is need to run the novel shape generation / visual program induction experiments (see the task/ folder for that).